Zero Emission Resource Organisation: Issues

-The organisation receives financial support from a wide range og public and private donors.
+The organisation receives financial support from a wide range of public and private donors.
 Among others, the partners include Elkem, Siemens, Coca-Cola Norway, Scatec Solar, Tesla and Statoil.

-ZERO produces knowledge-based reports, writes op-eds and comments in the media and arranges various meetings, seminars and conferences.

 The Zero conference

 The biggest event is the annual ZERO conference (Zero-konferansen), that takes place in Oslo, Norway every November.
 The conference, established in 2006, is the largest climate conference in Norway with more than 1000 attendants.
 Arnold Schwarzenegger, Kofi Annan, Jens Stoltenberg, Chelsea Clinton and former chairman of the IPCC Rajendra K. Pachauri have all been speakers at the conference.